 I am a third generation woodworker, this is a point of pride for me but it comes with responsibility.
 I use my father’s and grandfather’s tools regularly.
 I am incredibly fortunate to have had my father as my first teacher and life mentor, and despite his recent passing, he is always at my bench.

 I live in central Victoria between Daylesford and Kyneton and have abundant blackwood on our property.
 It has always been a dream of mine to make high quality furniture from this resource.
-This year I will mill on site from storm fallen logs, air dry and 2016 will see the furniture.

 I grew up in Melbourne surrounded by good Scandinavian and Australian made furniture.
 I learnt respect for our craft and artistic endeavour.